pranav-sreerag/pranav-sreerag.github.io/our-farm.md

 </center>

-There was a small piece of land where the paddy was not doing so well, so my father and I decided to try growing some vegetables there.
+ There was a small piece of land with palm trees in the corner.
+In that land the paddy was not doing so well, so my father and I decided to try growing some vegetables instead.

 <center>
 <a href="../images/farming/farming8.jpg"><img SRC="../images/farming/farming8.jpg" ALT=""></a>